microsoft/pai/docs/manual/cluster-admin/how-to-manage-users-and-groups.md

     # Admin group name and its user list
     admin-group:
-      # The group named showed in OpenPAI system.
+      # The group named showed in the OpenPAI system.
       groupname: admingroup
       description: "admin's group"
       # The group alias (groupname) in Azure Active directory